 Within its designated water service area, a municipality shall apply:

-the same terms and conditions of service to all retail customers pertaining to the initiation or termination of retail water service; and
+equitable service to all retail customers; and

-the same restrictions on water use to all retail customers in times of water scarcity or in an emergency affecting the entire waterworks system.
+equitable restrictions on water use to all retail customers in times of anticipated or actual water shortages..

+Nothing in this section shall preclude a municipality from enacting service or restriction actions affecting localized areas or the entire area of the designated service area based on operations, maintenance, or emergency situations.

 Nothing in this section expands or diminishes the ability of a municipality to enter into a contract to supply the commodity of water outside of the municipality’s designated water service area or to enter into a wholesale water supply agreement with another municipality or public water supplier.

-Except as provided in this section, a municipality may not sell or covey an interest in part or all of its waterworks system.
+Except as provided in this section, a municipality may not sell or convey an interest in part or all of its waterworks system.

 In any proposed sale or conveyance of all or part of a municipality’s waterworks system: